spack/spack-tutorial/tutorial_packaging.rst

 ------------------------------

-Let's add the arguments to the ``package.py`` file to specify the installation paths for the two concrete dependencies.
+Let's add the arguments to the ``package.py`` file to specify the installation paths identified above for the two concrete dependencies.

-We know what options we want to use, but how do we know where to find the installation paths for the dependencies?
+We know what options we want to use, but how do we know where to find the installation paths for the package's dependencies from within the ``package.py`` file?

-We can get that information by querying the package's concrete Spec instance.
+We can get that information by querying the package's concrete ``Spec`` instance.
 The ``self.spec`` property holds the package's directed acyclic graph (DAG) of its dependencies.
-Each dependency's Spec, accessed by name, has a ``prefix`` property with that information.
+Each dependency's ``Spec``, accessed by name, has a ``prefix`` property that identifies its installation path.

 So let's add the configuration arguments for specifying the paths to the two concrete dependencies in the ``configure_args`` method of our